Do you know how to run a wrestling tournament? A well-run wrestling tournament can make a lot of money.

 Get Lots of Volunteers

-Ever heard the saying it takes a village to raise a kid?
-Well, it takes a community of parents to run a wrestling tournament.
+Ever heard the saying, “It takes a village to raise a kid”?
+Well, when it comes to running a wrestling tournament, it takes a community of parents working together.

 - Table workers

 - Setting up and taking down the mats